 |Rigid work hours|

-The qualifications and requirements of becoming an independent Support Worker can depend upon who you are working with.
+The qualifications and requirements of becoming an independent Support Worker can depend upon who you are providing services to.

-For example, some clients might seek out an independent Support Worker with a Working with Children Check (WWCC), whereas others might like a Diploma Of Counselling.
+For example, some clients might seek out an independent Support Worker with a Working with Children Check (WWCC), or others might like a Diploma Of Counselling.

-Some of the Support Worker qualifications that could help you stand out from the crowd in an independent marketplace include:
+Some of the Support Worker qualifications that could help you stand out from the crowd in the independent disability support worker marketplace include:

 - A Certificate III in Individual Support